The D-Fuse system is Giant’s answer to road cycling comfort covering compliance in handlebars and seatposts.

 All D-Fuse seatposts are a carbon composite, with the flat back and rounded front helping to contribute extra flex in the seatpost providing extra comfort on rougher surfaces and long rides.
 Giant claims up to 12mm of flex, which is hard to quantify on test, but we can confirm that the 2019 Defy models we’ve ridden (Advanced 2) have been supremely comfortable bikes over long rides around some of the very average road surfaces around Sydney.

 The 2020 models of Envy and Revolt will include Giant’s new Contact SL D-Fuse handlebar.
 This applies the D shape to the bar tops and introduces additional shaping into the drops, with Giant claiming additional 10% compliance for the bar in a downward motion and an additional 30% stiffness when pulling on the bars.
-The quoted claims are for the carbon version of the D-Fuse, although there is apparently an aluminium version which we haven’t seen specced on any of the 2020 models that are currently live on Giant’s global or US website.
+The quoted claims are for the carbon version of the D-Fuse, although there an aluminium version which comes specced on some of the lower end models of the Defy and Revolt.

 The higher models in the range will pair the new handlebar with the Contact SL Stealth stem for that cableless and integrated front end that everybody is hunting for at the moment.